npalomin/sind/training.md

+---
+Title: |
+    Southwark Industrial Audit(SIA) field survey training
+authors:
+- Nicolas Palominos
+Date: Jul-2019
+---

 # Southwark Industrial Audit(SIA) field survey training

 ## Context
 This training covers the steps to conduct a field survey of industrial "Functional Units" in Southwark.
-The focus is on collecting information about the physical characteristics of the "Building" and "Parcel" where indusrial activities take place.
+The focus is on __collecting information about the physical characteristics__ of the "Building" and "Parcel" where indusrial activities take place.

 ## Key definitions
 > _Building_.
 Permanent roofed construction, usually with walls (OS Mastermap Topography Layer).